SergioCoboLopez/ELN_Sergio/docs/april_24/week_1.md

 **R** Revised manuscript
 I am going to read the answers to my comments and see if they make sense or convince me.
 That ensures I will not be contradicting myself.
 The, I should go over the changed text to double check.

-Comment 1 - Validation
-Not convincing.
-Either of us is not understanding something very fundamental.
-I don't see a contraction between clustering.
-"Thus, the authors make use of only the abundance data" "Our model makes use of the microbiome co-occurrence network that is constructed from the microbiome abundance data."
-I don't think this makes any sense.
-I imagine label as group number or group category.
-But precision, recall, and accuracy are perfectly possible.
-You could measure the precision of your method at classifyin microes in their corresponding group.

-Comment 2 -  I don't understand

-Comment 3 - Big binary heatmap
-Seems acceptable

-Comment 4 - "Conceptual" figure
-Harmless but not very insightful

-Comment 5 - Fundamental questions about the paper Convincing
-Seems that ARI and label switchin is the central thing about their method.
-That makes me hopeful that they are at least trying to validate the method.

-Comment 6 - novelty of the paper
-Satisfactory

-Comment 7 - Moving parts of the manuscript to the supplementary Not satisfactory

-Comment 8 - SBM and community detection
-Relatively satisfactory

-Comment 9 - References and citations
-Satisfactory

-Comment 10 - References and citations
-Satisfactory

 Comment 11 and 12 - Clarification about notations
 Satisfactory